tonymullen/ups-website/src/partials/f16cg/hw/hw11-ray-tracer-description.html.md

 Upload the project to its own directory inside your `public_html` directory using FileZilla.
 Be sure that all dependencies are in place and **Double check that your finished work displays properly in a browser online.** The directory should include the completed `README.txt`, which should also be viewable in the browser.

-In Moodle, add a link to your finished assignment's public URL.
+In Moodle, add a link to your finished assignment's public URL **and a screenshot of your project displayed in a browser, with the URL visible**.
+If you completed the "minimal" option, take your screenshot of the shaded triangle example.
+If you completed the "full" option, take your screenshot of the Cornell box example.
 The Moodle page for this assignment is [here](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=340425).